9 Indoor Activities That Will Keep Kids Occupied for Hours

 Tape race track

 Everyone has masking tape cluttering up a junk drawer.
 Finally, get some use out of it and make a race track for your little one.
 Masking tape or painters tape is easy on the floor, pulls up without leaving a residue, and won't harm your finishes.
 Make an indoor race track, maze, or hopscotch; there are so many possibilities and it's such a versatile material!
 You can even go vertical and take the car race up the wall for some extra novelty.
-Should someone get a boo boo, try these first aid uses for duct tape
+If you've got a long drive to your party, check out these 10 car games for kids.

 Little ones love this!
 Grab the couch cushions, pillows from the beds, and kitchen chairs and make an obstacle course through the house.
 Kids get a huge kick out of the novelty of using common items in new ways and it's great for gross motor development.